Bendara8/8602-Computer/docs/emulator.md

 <a name="invocation"></a>
 ## Invocation
-The emulator can be run with default options by simply invoking it through the terminal.
-The following options are available:
+The emulator can be run with default options by invoking it through the terminal with no arguments.
+To change default settings, the following options are available:

 | Syntax                           | Description
 | ------                           | -----------